Tunisia national football team: 2002–2008: Roger Lemerre era, 2004 AFCON champions

-Tunisian fans at the Olympiastadion in Berlin at the 2006 FIFA World Cup.
+Tunisia against Netherlands in a friendly game at the 7 November Stadium in 2009.

 In September 2002, the Tunisian Football Federation announced that it was finalizing a contract with former France manager Roger Lemerre.
 Tunisia hosted the 2004 African Cup of Nations, winning the group.
 They defeated Senegal in the quarter-finals, and Nigeria in the semi-finals.
 Tunisia built a 1–0 lead after four minutes with Mehdi Nafti's concentration pushed by Francileudo Santos, before Morocco levelled.
 Tunisia restored their lead, giving them their first African Cup of Nations title.
 They also won the CAF's African National Team of the Year award.
 Lemerre became the first manager to win two different continental tournaments, having previously won Euro 2000 with France.
 As a result, Tunisia qualified for the 2005 FIFA Confederations Cup in Germany, playing the hosts, Argentina and Australia.
 The only points they would win was a victory over Australia.
 Before their 2006 World Cup appearance, Lemerre took the Tunisians to a training camp in Switzerland, where they played international friendlies against Swiss clubs.
 Tunisia would only record one draw in Germany, against Saudi Arabia, losing against Spain and Ukraine.
 Hatem Trabelsi announced his retirement from international football after eight years, and Lemerre led Tunisia to the 2008 African Cup of Nations.
 Tunisia won their 2008 AFCON group after a draw in the opening match against Senegal 2–2, a 3–1 victory over South Africa, and a goalless draw against Angola.
 They then lost against Cameroon 3–2 in extra time.